-Urban Affairs Coalition (UAC) - UAC received a \$75,000 grant that will be used to support a variety of small business and economic development initiatives.
-Wells Fargo continues to play an active role on the organizations Small Business Lending Capacity building Committee and the Board of Directors.
+Urban Affairs Coalition (UAC) - Wells Fargo continues to play an active role on the organizations Small Business Lending Capacity building Committee and the Board of Directors.
 Currently, the Small Business Lending Committee is creating a multi-bank, multi-year support system for Community Development Finance Institutions (CDFI's) to increase their lending capacity.

-- Wells Fargo will provide loan capital, operational funds and technical assistance to selected CDFI's - Wells Fargo will continue to provide financial education seminars for existing and new small business owners. - UAC Community and Economic Development Committee created a sub-committee to address issues with Housing Counseling agencies in the City, with the intent to develop a sustainable solution for funding and impact regarding credit, pre-purchase and foreclosure counseling. - UAC Community and Economic Development Committee created a sub-committee to address the issues surrounding the permanent funding of Housing Counseling in the City of Philadelphia.
+- Wells Fargo will provide loan capital, operational funds and technical assistance to selected CDFI's. - Wells Fargo will continue to provide financial education seminars for existing and new small business owners. - UAC Community and Economic Development Committee created a sub-committee to address issues with Housing Counseling agencies in the City, with the intent to develop a sustainable solution for funding and impact regarding credit, pre-purchase and foreclosure counseling. - UAC Community and Economic Development Committee created a sub-committee to address the issues surrounding the permanent funding of Housing Counseling in the City of Philadelphia.
 A Funding Collaborative was created and includes representation from all of the City financial institutions, non-profit partners, Office of Housing & Community Development City of Philadelphia and PA Housing Finance Agency.

-Urban League of Philadelphia - The Urban League received a \$50,000 grant to support the organizations Entrepreneurship Center.
-The Center provides technical assistance, strategic planning and linkages to resources to help small businesses grow their financial and human capital.
+Urban League of Philadelphia - The Entrepreneurship Center provides technical assistance, strategic planning and linkages to resources to help small businesses grow their financial and human capital.
 The goal is to empower entrepreneurs to increase revenue and create employment opportunities in the region.

-- Wells Fargo will continue to provide financial education seminars for existing and new small business owners. - Urban League partners with Wells Fargo to support the Home Preservation event in September 2013 where we worked to support over 300 homeowners having challenges with their mortgages.
+• Wells Fargo will continue to provide financial education seminars for existing and new small business owners.

+- Urban League partners with Wells Fargo to support the Home Preservation events helping homeowners having challenges with their mortgages. - An annual small business event is scheduled during Small Business Week each year in June at the Entrepreneurship Center, historically drawing 100-200 small business owners from the City.